psibi/psibi.github.io/posts/lsp-mode.md

 ---
-title: Terraform support improvements for lsp-mode
+title: Improvements to Terraform support for lsp-mode
 author: Sibi
 date: 2022-05-22
 ---

-I have been working on improving the `lsp-mode` support for the terraform language.
-My goal is to make it on par with the official Visual Studio extension.
+I have been working on improving the Terraform language support for `lsp-mode`, that is, `lsp-terraform`.
+My goal is to ensure feature parity with the official Visual Studio extension.

-This post will summarize the recent improvements which I have been bringing to `lsp-terraform` which is part of `lsp-mode`.

-Currently, there are two language servers available for terraform:
+Currently, there are two language servers available for Terraform:

 - [terraform-ls](https://github.com/hashicorp/terraform-ls)
 - [terraform-lsp](https://github.com/juliosueiras/terraform-lsp)

-The above links contain information about them and how they differ from each other.
-In my case, all of my improvements were done targeting `terraform-ls` server which is the official language server from HashiCorp.
+All of my improvements were done targeting `terraform-ls` server which is the official language server from HashiCorp.
+The above links contain information about both the language servers and how they differ from each other.

-## New commands
+## New commands for validate and init operations

 Two new commands were implemented for easily running validate and init operations: